christiansaechao/react-courses/exercises/README.md

     Toggle Button
     Make a button that toggles between “ON” and “OFF” each time it’s clicked.

+    Temperature Converter
+    Convert between Celsius and Fahrenheit, with synchronized inputs.

     Show/Hide Text
     Button toggles visibility of a paragraph.